a-lud/nf-pipelines/README.md

 You can acceess the wiki from the tab at the top of this page or from this [link][link].

+## Software requirements

+I've attempted to use `conda` where I can for software dependencies.
+Unfortunately I've not been able to package everything.
+Ensure the following softare are installed manually:

+* `satool` - [GitHub][satool]

 ## Getting started

 First, ensure you've got `Nextflow` installed with all it's required dependencies.
 Once you've